TL;DR

 Best Schopenhauer books and editions (comparison table)

-This is a buyer-oriented guide without hype.
-It is not a ranking.
-“Best Schopenhauer books” depends on what you want from the reading and what you will actually finish.
+This is not a ranking.
+The “best Schopenhauer books” depend on what you want and what you will actually finish.

 | Title | What it is | Best for | Why it matters | If you dislike it, try this instead |